jdtuck/ElasticFDA.jl/doc/source/alignment.rst

-    ``q1`` and ``q2`` can be vectors or arrays of the standard shape. ``timet`` is a vector describing the time samples. ``lam`` controls the amount of warlping. ``method`` is the optimization method to find the warping.
+    ``q1`` and ``q2`` can be vectors or arrays of the standard shape. ``timet`` is a vector describing the time samples. ``lam`` controls the amount of warping. ``method`` is the optimization method to find the warping.
 The default is Simultaneous Alignment ("SIMUL").
 Other options are Dynamic Programming ("DP" or "DP2") and Riemannian BFGS ("LRBFGS").